melvinlee/workshops/INSTRUCTOR_NOTES.md

 1. Change the ip address type to *Public*.
 1. Set a deletion date.
 This is the date when your lab machines will be destroyed.
 1. Set the number of instances to the number of participants in your workshop, plus a few extras just in case.
+1. Click back to 'Basic Settings'.
-1. Hit the Submit button at the bottom.
+1. Click the 'Create' button at the bottom.
 1. Wait about 15-20 minutes.
 When your machines are done building you'll see a little notification icon in the upper right corner.
 1. Distribute the public URLs, username, and password to your students.